Sleep Supplements Archives | Optimal Circadian Health

 Alpha waves are required to enter the first stage of sleep.

-Thus, l-theanine induces alpha waves to help you fall asleep.
+Thus, it induces alpha waves to help you fall asleep.

 But, wait!
 There’s more.